MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 **name**

-The Power Apps name of the view to be loaded.
+The Dataverse name of the view to be loaded.
 Must be used in combination with logical\_name.

 ```
 {% entityview logical_name:'contact', name:"Active Contacts" %}